-EU opens the way towards recognition for Liberland!
+EU opens the way towards recognition for Liberland, which is welcomed by Paul Brothwood (British author).

 Answering a parliamentary question, President Junker confirms that whether Liberland, known as Gornja Siga, is in the EU “requires further clarification.”
 He thus agrees that it might not be.
 He also accepts that the area is the subject of negotiation between Croatia and Serbia.
 This means that either or both can help Liberland achieve the global recognition that its government and its people want.